Tree worship: Sacred Trees and Wishing Trees

 World Tree and Tree of Life

-The tree of life symbolises all that is good and useful, in contrast to the cursed tree Zaqqūm, the tree of hell and the antithesis of salvation, which is actually mentioned by name in the Quran as the food of sinners, among other things.
-The tuba tree symbolises paradise or the tree of paradise (tree of knowledge), just as the sidra tree symbolises the boundaries of the universe, and the lotus tree symbolises the boundaries of everything imaginable.
+The Tree of Life symbolises all that is good and beneficial, in contrast to the cursed Zaqqūm tree, the tree of Hell, explicitly mentioned in the Qurʾān as the food of sinners.
+While Ṭūbā symbolises Paradise, the Sidra tree marks the limits of the universe, and the lotus tree represents the boundaries of all that can be imagined.

-Endangered Faith
+Endangered Belief

-Other scientists confirm the accusation of ecocide: “The neoliberal ecological destruction taking place in Dersim, as well as in other parts of Turkey’s Kurdistan, can be defined as deliberate and systematic ecological destruction, also referred to as a (neocolonial) ecocide.
-The genocidal and developmental policies of the past seem to have converged into an ecocidal extractivism, coupled with the destruction of people’s lifeworlds.”
-(Dinç 2025, 61)
+“The neoliberal ecological destruction taking place in Dersim and other parts of Turkish Kurdistan can be defined as deliberate and systematic environmental destruction, also described as (neo-colonial) ecocide.
+The genocide and development policies of the past appear to have condensed into ecological plunder accompanied by the destruction of people’s lifeworlds.”[xxiii]

 Conclusion